 Consider your engagement style when working with young people and also how you can increase their participation and reduce the power imbalance between you.

 Some adults’ natural responses to young people tend to be paternalistic or maternalistic.
 This can result in adults providing advice, admonishing the young person and assuming a position of power.
-Many high-risk young people have been harmed by the misuse of adult power.
+Many young people have been harmed by the misuse of adult power.
 Continuing this dynamic is unhelpful to promoting self-efficacy (an individual’s belief in their abilities), empowerment, change and ongoing safety building.

-Iannos and Antcliff (2013) outline the following motivational interviewing techniques as helpful strategies for encouraging change in high-risk young people.
-Overall, conversations need to be respectful of the young person’s ability, inspiring, and focused on solutions:
+Iannos and Antcliff (2013) outline the following motivational interviewing techniques as helpful strategies for encouraging change in young people.
+Overall, conversations need to be respectful of the young person’s ability, be inspiring, and focused on solutions: